manrs-tools/manrs-docs/markdown/MANRS-Network-Implementation-Guide.md

 - Route Dampening Policy
 - MED (Multi-Exit Discriminator) Support Policy

-# Global Validation - Facilitating validation of routing information on a global scale
+# Global Validation - Facilitate routing information on a global scale

 This is a **required** Action, either using an IRR and/or implementing RPKI: